 2. Teach English Abroad

 Ok, so you’ll need a TEFL certificate first, but once you’ve got this the world is your oyster.
-Jet off to Ecuador and pass on your English skills to budding students, or head over to buzzing Tanzania and teach English to eager pupils there.
+Jet off to Madagascar and pass on your English skills to budding students, or head over to buzzing Tanzania and teach English to eager pupils there.

 There are plenty of teaching abroad agencies that offer help, courses and information on how to start your teaching abroad adventure.
 The Leap is one of them of course, but not-for-profit agency CIEE is great if you fancy other destinations that we don't offer.